HEGIS Code: 1004 Inventory of Registered Program Code: 28275

 - Intellectual awareness and curiosity sufficient to predict continued growth and contribution to the discipline;

-- Knowledge of representative literature and influential composers;
+- Knowledge of representative literature, influential composers, and techniques to analyze compositions.

 - Expertise in music history, education, performance, or composition;